 Our very small groups and limited departures means that our impact –

 both cultural and environmental – on the destinations that we visit is

 small and truly sustainable.
 By not bringing groups to our

-destinations on a weekly, or monthly basis, we hope not to have an
+destinations on a regular basis, we hope not to have an adverse effect

-adverse effect on the sometimes vulnerable ethnic groups that live
+on the sometimes vulnerable ethnic groups that live there.

 We are working hard to promote destinations that so far do not appear